IanEdington/learn/java/coursework.md

 - S is a class that implements the interface T

 **instanceof is a useful operator when working with object casting**

+#### RTTI Runtime type identification
+Downcasting sometimes causes errors.
+There is type checking during runtime on downcasts.
+If the wrong type of object occurs an error with be thrown.

 ### Comments
 Three types of comments